visheshd/visheshd.github.io/_posts/2016-07-02-3-common-misconceptions-about-hybrid-apps.md

 Gone are the days where you had to rely on slow CSS and JavaScript animations that were just not good enough, with so many JS libraries out there that manipulate the view using what Dom CSS transformations are to achieve 60+ FPS

-If you crave for that native kick for certain computations, nobody is stopping you to write parts of your app natively.
+If you crave for that native kick for certain computations, you can always write parts of your app natively.
-But native animation can no longer be held against hybrid tech.
+But native animation speed can no longer be held against hybrid tech.

 ### Better User Experience
 Some say people are used to native UI elements.
-With frameworks like OnsenUI providing component library that look and feel native you don't have to worry about the User Experience.
+With frameworks like [OnsenUI](https://onsen.io) providing component library that look and feel native you don't have to worry about the User Experience.

 ## But why is taking the hybrid route better for most organizations?